mattTea/makersBnB/README.md

 - Users should be able to offer a range of dates where their space is available.
 - Any signed-up user can request to hire any space for one night, and this should be approved by the user that owns that space.
 - Nights for which a space has already been booked should not be available for users to book that space.
-- Until a user has confirmed a booking request, that space can still be booked for that night.
+- Until a user has confirmed a booking request, that space can still be request for that night.

 ### Nice-to-haves